-Insulating shipping containers presents a greater challenge under Arctic conditions.
+Insulating shipping container construction presents a greater challenge under Arctic conditions.
+The reason being that a metal substrate unlike Wood Frame Construction or Tilt-up Concrete Construction is more conductive and has 0 capacity for thermal storage.
 That is why, here in North America, there are differing requirements for different Climate Zones.
-In some situations a multi-product system may be required to achieve proper comfort and energy efficiency.
+In some situations a hybrid insulation system may be required to achieve proper comfort and energy efficiency.

-Here is a link to some excerpts from an ISBU ASSOCIATION REPORT ON CERAMIC COATINGS which contains some excellent information on this technology and is well worth the read.
+Here is a link to some excerpts from this third party ISBU ASSOCIATION REPORT ON CERAMIC COATINGS which contains some excellent information on this technology and is well worth the read.

 Interior Application: SUNSHIELD®